 Dinner: cottage cheese casserole with pieces of fruit.

-Late dinner: fruit salad with yogurt.
+Late dinner: fruit salad topped with yogurt.

-First breakfast: oatmeal in milk, tea.
+First breakfast: oatmeal with milk, tea.

 Second breakfast: stewed vegetables.

-Afternoon snack: rosehip broth, dry biscuits.
+Afternoon snack: rosehip decoction, dry cookies.

-Dinner: boiled fish, fresh cucumbers, compote.
+Dinner: boiled fish, fresh cucumbers, compote

 Second breakfast: baked apples.